 Through 2021, it’s safe to say that most insurance companies will continue to cover most — if not all — telehealth appointments.
 Whether or not practices will continue to offer telehealth in the long term remains uncertain.
 Availability is becoming more limited as offices begin to open again.

 Online group therapy, however, was never popular during the pandemic, since they are harder for counselors to monitor and maintain them online.
 For the patients, the experience online loses part of the human connection.
 And many of the therapeutic benefits of group therapy, like free flowing conversation, become minimal.

 Free online support through Reddit and Facebook Groups will continue, though the quality of support may vary as trained counselors may not be present.

 Yes!
 In general, since the Affordable Care Act, most mental health services will continue to be covered by health insurance.
 There will always be some side costs, like deductibles or prescriptions.
 But overall, mental health care will continued to be covered.

 It’s been a tough time for everyone.
 You are not alone.
 There is a way out.
 Help is only a phone call away.
-Call the Suicide Prevention Lifeline at 1-800-273-8255 now.
+Call the Suicide Prevention Lifeline at 1-800-273-8255 or by dialing 988 now.

 At SuicideCleanup.com, we know the COVID-19 pandemic has brought waves of depression, anxiety, substance abuse and risks of self-harm to our friends and neighbors.
 We’ve worked with dozens of professionals in the mental health field that continue to fight the mental side of COVID-19 everyday.
 Take a look at more resources for all kinds of mental health emergencies.